Axway/Cloud-Automation/APIM/Helmchart/examples/google-gke/README.md

 #### Domain- and DNS-Setup

-To ultimately make the solution available, some ingress resources are created for the specified domains (e.g., anm.axway-apim-customer.com) and Google Load-Balancers are created based on them.
+To ultimately make the solution available, a number of ingress resources are created for the specified domain(s) (e.g., anm.axway-apim-customer.com) and Google Load-Balancers are created based on them.

 If you want to use one or more new domains, then you should register them accordingly in advance.
 You have different possibilities up to the local `/etc/hosts` or you use the Google Cloud Platform --> Networks services --> [Cloud Domains](https://cloud.google.com/domains/docs/register-domain).